jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 - #end

-- T-A REFERENCE RECALL OF A STRATEGY'S RULES (SETUP)
+## T-A REFERENCE RECALL OF A STRATEGY'S RULES (SETUP)

 [Return to TOC](#toc)

-- A 'setup' is a term/title applied to a  group of charts and indicators that are used to implement a trading strategy.
-For

-- example, there is a 9/30 setup that is openly discussed on the internet.
-Also an esteemed TS coder has written the '3X

-- oscillator' for use specifically with the 9/30 setup.
+A 'setup' is a term/title applied to a  group of charts and indicators that are used to implement a trading strategy.
+For example, there is a 9/30 setup that is openly discussed on the internet.
+Also an esteemed TS coder has written the '3X oscillator' for use specifically with the 9/30 setup.

-- Setups frequently have rules re what needs to exist to implement its buy/sell strategy.
-Such rules may be simple or

-- complex but, regardless, are not easy to remember.
-This tip is to use TOS 'ThinkLog' to store those rules for easy

-- reference.
-ThinkLog is accessed via the 'Tools/ThinkLog' tab and is a ready reference place where you could  refresh

-- you memory on the implementation details of the 9/30 strategy's particulars.
+Setups frequently have rules re what needs to exist to implement its buy/sell strategy.
+Such rules may be simple or complex but, regardless, are not easy to remember.
+This tip is to use TOS 'ThinkLog' to store those rules for easy reference.
+ThinkLog is accessed via the 'Tools/ThinkLog' tab and is a ready reference place where you could  refresh you memory on the implementation details of the 9/30 strategy's particulars.

-- T-FAST ACCESS TO EDITING A STUDY
+## T-FAST ACCESS TO EDITING A STUDY

 [Return to TOC](#toc)

-- The fastest way to edit a study is to double click on the plot on the chart.
-However, at times, clicking the right location

-- can take many tries.
-This is where study highlighting can come in handy for finding the right place and time to double-
+The fastest way to edit a study is to double click on the plot on the chart.
+However, at times, clicking the right location can take many tries.
+This is where study highlighting can come in handy for finding the right place and time to double-click.

-- click.
 Here is where highlighting hoovering is set:

-- T-A NEW-TO-THINKSCRIPT MUST READ
+## T-A NEW-TO-THINKSCRIPT MUST READ

 [Return to TOC](#toc)